w3f/w3f-education/README.md

 Hosted on GitHub pages - https://w3f.github.io/w3f-education/
 This website is built using [Docusaurus](https://docusaurus.io/).

-## Installation and Local Development
+## Installation and Local Development$

+Download the repo and run the commands below

 ```console
 yarn install